TassioCarmo/havard-cs50x-week1-C/README.md

 </ul>
 <p>The most important here is not only your code to be correct but it must be <strong>well-designed</strong> to be easier to read months from now by you or someone else or some maintenance</p>

+Remember better designed also means it doesn't use up too much memory, and it isn't redundant

 <h2>IDEs, compilers, interfaces</h2>

 <p>A IDEs or integrated development environments, include features for us to write, translate, and run our code.</p>